Tummel hydro-electric power scheme

 The Tummel hydro-electric power scheme is an interconnected network of dams, power stations, aqueducts and electric power transmission in the Grampian Mountains of Scotland.
 Roughly bounded by Dalwhinnie in the north, Rannoch Moor in the west and Pitlochry in the east it comprises a water catchment area of around 1800 km2 and primary water storage at Loch Ericht, Loch Errochty, Loch Rannoch and Loch Tummel, in Perth and Kinross.
-Water, depending on where it originates and the path it takes, may pass through as many as five of the schemes nine power stations as it progresses from north-west to south-east.
+Water, depending on where it originates and the path it takes, may pass through as many as five of the scheme's nine power stations as it progresses from north-west to south-east.
 The scheme was constructed in the 1940s and 50s incorporating some earlier sites.
 It is managed by SSE plc.

 Early development

 The idea of Loch Ericht as a source for hydro-electric power was first anticipated in 1899, when the Highland Water Power Bill was put before Parliament.
-The plan was to generate electricity for industrial purposes, but the bill did not receive Parliamentary approval.
-The next attempt was the Loch Ericht Water and Electricity Power Act, which received approval in 1912, but it included a clause that prohibited alteration of the water level of the loch, making the scheme uneconomic.
+The plan was to generate electricity for industrial purposes, but the bill did not receive parliamentary approval.
+The next attempt was the Ericht Water and Electric Power Act 1912 (2 & 3 Geo.
+5. c. lxxxix), but it included a clause that prohibited alteration of the water level of the loch, making the scheme uneconomic.
 Dundee Corporation sought to use Loch Ericht, Loch Rannoch and Loch Tummel in a scheme proposed in 1919, but there was strong opposition to it, and the plans did not come to fruition.

 The potential for hydro-electric power in the Highlands of Scotland was recognised by the Snell Committee, who published reports in 1919 and 1920.
 Against this background, the Grampian Electricity Supply Bill was laid before Parliament.
 The promotors were aware of the "fundamental principles" set out by the Snell Committee, and ensured that these formed part of the bill.
 Consequently, the scheme would treat a single catchment area comprehensively, and would ensure that some of the power generated would be made available to residents who lived within the catchment of the scheme.
 The promotors included the Duke of Atholl and the chairman of Lloyds Bank, John William Beaumont Pease, both men who were known to be honest and trustworthy, and who were held in high regard locally.
-The bill became an Act of Parliament in 1922, and allowed the promotors to use the waters of Loch Ericht, Loch Rannoch and Loch Tummel.
+The bill became the Grampian Electricity Supply Act 1922 (12 & 13 Geo.
+5. c. lxxix), and allowed the promotors to use the waters of Loch Ericht, Loch Rannoch and Loch Tummel.
 Loch Ericht would be augmented by water diverted from Loch Seilich and Loch Garry, increasing the catchment area to 418 sqmi.
 The power generated would supply an area of over 5000 sqmi, covering the counties of Perth, Kinross and Forfar, together with parts of Inverness-shire, Argyllshire and Stirlingshire.
-Some of the power would be sold in bulk to the Scottish Central Electric Power Company and the Fife Electric Power Co.
+Some of the power would be sold in bulk to the Scottish Central Electric Power Company and the Fife Electric Power Company.